 “Hey Ms. Thomas, I don’t know if you know this, but I saw Ashley in music class and she’s really talented with instruments.”

 “Ashley didn’t know I was watching her, but I saw her stand up for a kid who was getting bullied.
 I was really impressed with her character.”

 Actions like this go a long way.
 When a parent believes that you not only like their child but think he or she has the potential to be great, it becomes easier for them to accept you giving the student a reprimand every now and then.

 Many teachers shut down when dealing with these types of parents.
 They minimize contact and hope so-and-so behaves so they don’t have to deal with them.
 These parents are often relationship based individuals.
 Hence, the reason they believe the child, with whom they have a relationship, over the teacher.

 Attempt to cultivate the relationship using the tactics above.
 Some parents just need that first teacher to open them up.
 Remember no parent actually believes their child is perfect.
 Their adverse reactions to teachers likely come from a variety of traits or experiences.
-If you put enough effort in the relationship you can create a pathway for honest discussion of a student’s progress and behavior.
+If you put enough effort into the relationship, you can create a pathway for honest discussion of a student’s progress and behavior.

 This list may sound like a lot.
 You may feel like you shouldn’t have to do it.
-I should point out that most of these things are simply best-practice for teaching in general.
-Instead of asking why some parents are so difficult maybe be grateful that many of them are easy.
+I should point out that most of these actions are simply best-practice for teaching in general.
+Instead of asking why some parents are so difficult, maybe be grateful that many of them are easy.